LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 ---------------

 This section includes examples of the most common tasks that are performed using the :type:`email_pop` type.
-See the section on :ref:`email parsing
-<retrieving-email-parsing>` for examples of downloading messages and parsing
-them for storage in a database.
+See the section :ref:`retrieving-email-parsing` for examples of downloading messages and parsing them for storage in a database.

 Download and Delete All Emails from a POP Server